Sher Drill Press, Toolpost and Valve Seat Grinders - Australia

 Drills aimed at a similar market to the Sher included the English, Wa-Co and Oldak and the American Servo and Precise - the latter also, like Sher, producing amongst other items a number of small, very high-quality electric power tools.

-With thanks to Mark Harris in Australia for the pictures and details - if you have a different Sher drill, and would like to see it included in the Archive, please do contact the writer..
+With thanks to Mark Harris and peter Short in Australia for the pictures and details - if you have a different Sher tool of any type, and would like to see it included in the Archive, please do contact the writer..